rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

   This series needed a JS library with TS bindings to draw examples from, I decided to use _office.js_ and Part 1 will introduce it.
 * Part 2.
 Will be about keeping types honest.
 Are runtime values consistent with the types?
 We hope they always are but, especially in a gradually typed language like TS, types will sometimes lie.
 We will see concrete examples of type dishonesty from _office.js_.
 Part 2 will cover the `any` and `unknown` types, type coercion (casting), and TS's type guards.
 * Part 3.
 Will cover some of the TS type safety features that I absolutely love and will include a bunch of rants (e.g. on importance of specifying the return types).
 Throughout the series, we will encounter several examples where TS type checker does not work as expected.
- One of my notes will try argue that what TS is and does it quite complex.
+ One of my notes will argue that what TS is and does it quite complex.
 * Part 4.
 Will be more theoretical.
 Notes in Part 4 will discuss topics such as TS's structural recursive types, subtyping, higher-rank polymorphism (TS supports a version of it!), and type level programming.
 * Part 5.
 Will be a wrap-up with some final thoughts.